A Guide To Getting Dressed When You’re Depressed

 For me, I find spending a little time in front of the mirror can help me remember I’m more than just a chaotic cloud of thoughts.
 I make eye contact with myself as I gently wash my face and brush my hair and teeth.
 I admire the way I’ve showed up for myself that day (even if it’s minimal).

 Sometimes I even take selfies for no one but myself, do a little dance, and have a little practice conversation with my reflection.
-Again, recognize yourself as someone who is facing something difficult and embrace any growth you can.
+Again, recognize yourself as someone who is facing something difficult, and embrace any growth you can.

-5. Change if you need to
+5. Change your outfit when you need to

 If you’ve dealt with depression, you know everything can be going fine—until it isn’t.
 It’s jarring and complicated to navigate.
 And that is true of what we’re wearing, too.

 You can give up on an outfit halfway through the day, or even halfway through getting dressed.
 Change your clothes when you need to, whether that’s emotionally, physically, or due to external factors.
-You do not have to force yourself to wear khaki pants 24/7 if that’s what’s required of you at work.
+You do not have to to wear khaki pants 24/7 if that’s what’s required of you at work.

 I have three types of clothing to ease me through my day: Morning clothes are usually some variation of my pajamas or robe that I drink my coffee in and start working in.
 Afternoon clothes are cute but comfortable (like a house dress), enough to help me get out of the house on a few walking breaks throughout my day or wear to my third space after work.
 And night clothes are sweatpants and sweatshirts I don’t sleep in but enjoy feeling cozy in.
 Since I wear each garment for a much shorter time, I feel okay re-wearing them for a few days or folding them back up in my drawer.

 However, new clothes may not be the solution your depression thinks it is.
 In my experience, I attempt to purchase garments that make me feel *less* like myself so I can emulate someone who I perceive is happier or more put together.
-Or I purchase aspirational clothing that doesn’t suit my size or lifestyle, only to feel disconnected and more sad when it arrives on my doorstep.
+Or I purchase aspirational clothing that doesn’t fit my size or lifestyle, only to feel disconnected and more sad when it arrives on my doorstep.

 Instead, if you do want to shop while you’re experiencing depression, try to focus on the pieces that remind you most of yourself.
 Your favorite colors, patterns, and fabrics can delight you and support an embodied dressing experience rather than a dismal one.